jsimpso81/WPIlibMathLabVIEW_Examples/README.md

 The sample robots publish a number of Network Table variables.
 Any dashboard can view these.
 ![dash samp!](images/dash_traj_nt_vars.PNG)

+---
 ## FRC_Traj_Test Project

 This LabVIEW project contains a number of test programs using the Trajectory Library.
 The programs in this project are intented to verify the functionality of the library and test new and changed functionality.
 These routines are not likely good candidates for training.
+Contributions of new test VIs are welcome.
+See https:Contributing.md for additional details.

+---
+File last updated: 8/4/2020